dgodd/docs-bosh/director-configure-blobstore.md

 ---
 title: Connecting the Director to an External Blobstore
+menu:
+  main:
+    Name: Connecting the Director to an External Blobstore
+    identifier: bosh/director-configure-blobstore
+    parent: bosh
 ---

 The Director stores uploaded releases, configuration files, logs and other data in a blobstore.
 A default DAV blobstore is sufficient for most BOSH environments; however, a highly-available external blobstore may be desired.